alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 Application catalogue structure
 ===============================

-Software applications are listed in the Alces Gridware repository in the structure ``status/type/name/version/variant``, which corresponds to:
+Software applications are listed in the Alces Gridware repository with the structure ``status/type/name/version/variant``, which corresponds to:

  - **status** - packages are listed in the **main** repository if tested/stable, and the **volatile** repository otherwise.
  - **type** - packages are listed as **apps** (applications), **libs** (shared libraries), **compilers** or **mpi** (message-passing interface API software for parallel applications)
  - **name** - the name of the software package
  - **version** - the published version of the software package
- - **variant** - used at installation time to record information about a particular instance of a package, e.g. libraries used to build against, to arbitrary tags
+ - **variant** - used at installation time to record information about a particular instance of a package, e.g. libraries used to build against, or arbitrary tags describing an installation option

 For example, a package listed as ``main/apps/bowtie2/2.2.6`` is version 2.2.6 of the Bowtie2 application, from the stable repository.